James Dodds (artist)

 James Dodds (born 1957) is an East Anglian artist whose practice centers on painting, linocut and relief carving.
 Born in Brightlingsea, Essex, he now lives and works in Wivenhoe producing prints and books as the Jardine Press.
 He is the son of East Anglian artist Andrew Dodds and has been described as "boatbuilding’s artist laureate".
-He is arguably East Anglia's most famous contemporary artist after Dame Maggi Hambling.

 Education

 James Dodds followed an apprenticeship as a shipwright in Maldon, Essex from 1972 to 1976.
 He studied at Colchester Institute from 1976 to 1977, the Chelsea School of Art from 1977 to 1980 and the Royal College of Art in London from 1981 to 1984.

 Works

-Dodds exhibits regularly at Bircham Contemporary Arts Gallery (Holt, Norfolk), Messum's Fine Art Gallery (London), Hayletts Gallery (Maldon, Essex), North House Gallery (Manningtree, Essex) and Dowling Walsh Gallery (Maine USA).
+Dodds exhibits regularly at Bircham Contemporary Arts Gallery (Holt, Norfolk), Messum's Fine Art Gallery (London), Messums Wiltshire, London and Dowling Walsh Gallery (Maine USA).

 His paintings and hand-made prints are inspired by boats and boat building, especially those craft peculiar to East Anglia.
 He had a major retrospective show, "Shipshape", at Firstsite at The Minories, Colchester in November 2001.
 This show subsequently toured at Whitstable, Herne Bay, Frome, Isle of Wight, Barnard Castle, National Maritime Museum Cornwall, National Maritime Museum at Greenwich, Great Yarmouth and Hartlepool.
 Dodds's work returned to Firstsite with a new exhibition called "Wood to Water".
 A timelapse film of Dodds making a large painting for this show called Timepeace is on his website.

 On the 16 August 2016 Dodds received the John Nash medal from Colchester Art Society for his contribution to the arts.

 His work has been purchased by Britten-Pears Library, Aldeburgh; Victoria and Albert Museum; Clacton & Rochford Hospitals; Chelmsford and Essex Museums; Ipswich Borough Council, Museums and Galleries; Colchester Borough Council; Horniman Museum, London.
-National Maritime Museum, Greenwich, UCS East Contemporary Art Collection;Ipswich, MMoFA, Madison, Georgia, USA; Masterworks Museum of Bermuda Art; The Sainsbury Centre, Norwich and many private collectors.
+National Maritime Museum, Greenwich, UCS East Contemporary Art Collection; Ipswich, MMoFA, Madison, Georgia, USA; Masterworks Museum of Bermuda Art; The Sainsbury Centre, Norwich National Maritime Museum Cornwall. and many private collectors.
 He is better known for his dramatic linocuts of coastal towns, nautical myths and legends, as well as his large paintings of various boats.

 In July 2007 Dodds received an honorary doctorate from the University of Essex in recognition of his "distinguished contribution to the local community as an artist and defender of our community and natural heritage."
 His style evokes the spirit of rural and maritime East Anglia with scenes of daily life and folklore.
 He has also conceived, illustrated and hand-produced a series of handmade artists' books.